 Many project sites are remote with low internet connectivity.
 But still your site engineers will often need to access important documents, drawings etc from site.

 The site engineers would also prefer to access project information straight from their mobile phones.
-For example – a mobile friendly site survey app.
+For example – a mobile friendly site survey form.

 Keeping this in mind, you should look for a project management software that works well with low network connectivity or even allows offline working.
 Preferably, it should be mobile friendly as well.